 The costs of providing various programs and other activities have been summarized on a functional basis in the statements of activities and in the statements of functional expenses.
-Accordingly, certain costs have been allocated among the programs and supporting services benefited.
+Accordingly, certain costs including professional fees, office expense and rent have been allocated among the programs and supporting services benefited.
+Other costs such as advertising and community development projects are allocated entirely to program services.